CopernicaMarketingSoftware/Documentation/Publisher/en/feedback-creates.md

 # Feedback loops for profile creations

-If you set up a profile creation feedback loop, the Marketing Suite notifies you in realtime whenever a profile or subprofile is created within your account's databases.
+If you set up a profile creation feedback loop, you are notified in realtime whenever a profile or subprofile is created within your account's databases.
 For each event we send an HTTP POST call (HTTPS is possible too) to your server with the relevant information about the newly created profile.